Spiced Pumpkin Sugar Cookies

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-Here’s what you need for this Pumpkin Spice Cookie recipe:
+Here’s what you need to grab at the store to make this cookie recipe:

-• Egg—this will provide structure to the cookie dough.
-I have not tried this recipe with an egg substitute.
+- Egg — this will provide structure to the cookie dough.
+I have not tried this recipe with an egg substitute and do not recommend leaving it out.

-• Pumpkin pureenot to be confused with the pre-sweetened and spiced pumpkin pie filling.
+- Pumpkin puree — not to be confused with the pre-sweetened and spiced pumpkin pie filling.
+This gives us that light pumpkin flavor.

-• Spices—we’re going to use a combination of ground cinnamon, ground ginger and allspice to make a homemade pumpkin pie spice!
-If you like nutmeg, add a pinch!
+- Spices — we’re going to use a combination of ground cinnamon, ground ginger and allspice to make a homemade pumpkin pie spice!
+If you like nutmeg and cloves, add a pinch of each!

-• Kosher salt—I like to use a finer grain kosher salt for baked goods.
-A fine grain sea salt would also work here.
+- Kosher salt — I like to use a medium grain kosher salt for baked goods.
+A similarly sized sea salt would also work here.

-• Food coloring—if you want to turn your traditional sugar cookie frosting orange, use a little bit of food coloring!
-I prefer to use gel.
+- Food coloring — if you want to turn your traditional sugar cookie frosting orange, use a little bit of food coloring!
+I prefer to use gel food coloring for a bolder, more brilliant color.

 Remove the butter and egg from the fridge 30-60 minutes before you plan to bake.
-We want them to be at room temperature because they’ll combine better.
+We want them to be at room temperature because they’ll be easier to work with.

-Cream the softened butter and sugar in the bowl of a stand mixer until smooth and light yellow.
-This process adds air into the mixture.
+Cream the softened butter and sugar in the bowl of a stand mixer fitted with the paddle attachment (or in a large mixing bowl with a hand mixer) until smooth and light yellow.
+This process adds air into the mixture and will take 2-3 minutes.

-Measure in the egg, vanilla and pumpkin.
+Measure in the egg, vanilla and pumpkin into the sugar and butter mixture.
 Beat slowly and occasionally scrape down the sides until the ingredients are incorporated.

 In another bowl, sift together the dry ingredients–flour, baking soda, ground cinnamon, ground ginger, allspice and salt.
 Whisk to combine.